David7ce/david7ce.github.io/src/content/blog/iptv-revolution.md

 | CDN                | Distributes content in segmented form (HLS / DASH)       | AWS, Akamai, CloudFront             |
 | IPTV Client        | App, TV Box or browser that interprets the list          | Official app or web player          |

-In summary: an IPTV system is like a **decentralized mini Netflix**^[3], with the same technical foundation but on a different scale.
+In summary: an IPTV system is like a **decentralized mini Netflix**, with the same technical foundation but on a different scale and without DRM protection.

 ### 🧭 Current IPTV Ecosystem